HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 components that can be composed with other components.
 So there needs to be a solid design system underlying this that is **modular and composable**.

-If the goal is for this to universal, it's not reasonable to expect the same UI esthetic to work in every context; so everything needs to be **themable and customizable**.

 And the developer experience (DX) of styling matters more than it normally would, because ultimately I'd like for it to be easy for advanced users to extend the system by creating new datatypes  --  along with the components for working with them.
 So the whole question of how you